karthic-psa/Linux-Server-configuration/README.md

 # Linux Server Configuration:

-Took a baseline installation of a Linux server and prepared it to host my Item Catalog web applications.
+Installed and configured all required software to turn a baseline Ubuntu Amazon Web Services server into a fully functional web application server, including Apache Web Server and PostgreSQL database server.
 Secured the server from a number of attack vectors, installed and configured a database server, and deployed the Item Catalog web applications onto it.

 You can visit http://18.221.244.17/ for the website deployed.